Case Results

 An enthusiastic state trooper in Travis County, Texas, stopped my client for driving 78 in a 60 mph zone.

-Based on swaying, disordered speech, and red, glassy eyes, and because he did not know he had the right to refuse field sobriety tests (SFTSs) and a breath test, my client was arrested for DWI after the breathalyzer showed high results.
+Based on swaying, disordered speech, and red, glassy eyes, and because he did not know he had the right to refuse field sobriety tests (SFSTs) and a breath test, my client was arrested for DWI after the breathalyzer showed high results.

 All six clues of intoxication on the HGN (Horizontal Gaze Nystagmus, or eye jerk test) were met.
 The Walk & Turn test showed eight clues met: losing balance, inability to walk a line, failing to touch heel to toe, stopping during the test, balancing with his arms, and turning incorrectly.
-Three to 4 clues were met on the One-Leg Stand test: balancing with his arms, putting a foot down for balance, and swaying.
+Three of the four clues were met on the One-Leg Stand test: balancing with his arms, putting a foot down for balance, and swaying.
 The officer claimed that my client almost fell over during the test.

 We went to court prepared to fight, but our research showed that the arresting officer had been fired from his job.
 That was a tool we could use.
 The prosecutor dismissed the DWI.
 No fines, no probation, no community service.
 A job well done!